bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Yeah, the main smart contract and everything around it.
 You could argue like it's an autonomous system, so it's not really a service, but that's what they're arguing, I think, in both the Netherlands and the US, against or for, depending on which side you're at.
-I'd say Samurai used fees, fairly pretty direct fee system, whereas The Tornado Cash system did not charge fees directly, at least the fees don't go directly to the developers or operators.
+I'd say Samourai used fees, fairly pretty direct fee system, whereas The Tornado Cash system did not charge fees directly, at least the fees don't go directly to the developers or operators.
 They have a more convoluted tokenomics system where at least the prosecutor argued that these tokenomics are, you know, how it is, how the business works.

 Aaron: 00:13:21

-I think the short summary I would give is if the Tornado Cash developer is guilty in the Netherlands, which he is, then the Samurai developers have to be as well.
+I think the short summary I would give is if the Tornado Cash developer is guilty in the Netherlands, which he is, then the Samourai developers have to be as well.
 So it's sort of even more straightforward.

 Sjors: 00:13:34